QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Experiments

-Examining the outcomes from task-specific assessment in Table \ref{table:task_specfic_result} and universal assessment in Table \ref{table:Universal Results} , models equipped with local scanning have shown a definitive advantage over those utilizing cross-scanning techniques.
-This observation has led to an exploration of the effectiveness of local scanning methods.
+As shown in the task-specific results (Table~\ref{table: task_specfic_result}) and universal evaluation results (Table~\ref{table: Universal Results}), models adopting local scanning consistently outperform those based on cross-scanning strategies.
+This motivates our exploration of local scanning mechanisms, as employed in LQMamba.

+Although the average performance gap between QMamba and LQMamba may appear small, further analysis reveals that LQMamba performs better on most individual datasets.
+The marginal overall gain is primarily due to relatively lower improvements on simpler datasets such as LIVE and CSIQ, which contain fewer distortion types and less diverse content.
+In contrast, on more challenging datasets like TID2013 and KADID-10k, which feature a wide variety of fine-grained distortions, LQMamba shows clear advantages (\egno, SRCC on TID2013: 0.964 vs. 0.949; on KADID: 0.941 vs. 0.932).
+These results highlight the effectiveness of the local scanning design in complex, distortion-rich scenarios where precise modeling of local artifacts is critical.